ceph/ceph/doc/rados/operations/crush-map.rst

 In order to use newer tunables, both clients and servers must support the new version of CRUSH.
-For this reason, we have created ``profiles'' that are named after the Ceph version in which they were introduced.
-For example, the ``firefly'' tunables are first supported in the firefly release, and will not work with older (e.g., dumpling) clients.
+For this reason, we have created ``profiles`` that are named after the Ceph version in which they were introduced.
+For example, the ``firefly`` tunables are first supported in the firefly release, and will not work with older (e.g., dumpling) clients.
 Once a given set of tunables are changed from the legacy default behavior, the ``ceph-mon`` and ``ceph-osd`` will prevent older